Installation Guide

 The development dependencies are installed as follows:

-The figures plotting dependencies are installed as follows:
+The graphviz figure plotting dependencies are installed as follows:

 If you wish to read OpenEXR files, you will need to install the FreeImage plugin for Imageio as follows: